jongpie/NebulaQueryAndSearch/README.md

 **Basic Usage:** Search a single object

 ```
-SObjectQueryBuilder userQuery = new SObjectQueryBuilder(Schema.User.SObjectType); // Create an instance of SObjectQueryBuilder for an SObject - you can include additional fields, filters, etc
+Query userQuery = new Query(Schema.User.SObjectType); // Create an instance of Query for an SObject - you can include additional fields, filters, etc
-SearchBuilder userSearch      = new SearchBuilder('my search term', userQuery);   // Create a new SearchBuilder instance with a search term & instance of SObjectQueryBuilder
+RecordSearch userSearch      = new RecordSearch('my search term', userQuery);   // Create a new RecordSearch instance with a search term & instance of Query
-List<User> userSearchResults  = userSearch.getFirstResults();                     // SearchBuilder returns a list of lists of sobjects - getFirstResults() returns the first list
+List<User> userSearchResults  = userSearch.getFirstResults();                     // RecordSearch returns a list of lists of sobjects - getFirstResults() returns the first list

 /****** Resulting output *******
 FIND 'my search term' IN ALL FIELDS RETURNING User(Id, Name)